virtual-labs/exp-dev-reference/best-practices/README.md

        to use)

 #### Methods
-    1. It should only do one thing.
-    2. It should be small (more than 10 lines of code is questionable).
+    1. Ensure that it is small (more than 10 lines of code is questionable) and addresses only one functionality.
-    3. The number of parameters should be small.
+    3. Keep the number of parameters small.
-    4. Global methods should validate all parameters.
+    4. Ensure that global methods validate all parameters.
     5. Assert expectations and throw an appropriate error if invalid.
     6. Avoid deep nesting of loops and